The best Memorial Day sales 2020: deals from Home Depot, Best Buy, and more

 $129.99 $99.99 at Best Buy

-Best Buy has the Amazon Echo Show 8 smart display on sale for $99.99.
-The Alexa-enabled 8-inch display allows you to make video calls, set alarms and timers, display your favorite photos, check the weather, and more.
+Best Buy has the Amazon Echo Show 8 smart display on sale for $89.99.
+The Alexa-enabled 8-inch display allows you to make video calls, set alarms and timers, display your favorite photos, check the weather and more.

 View Deal